What Does Adult Guardianship Mean In Arkansas?

 If you’re under 18 in Arkansas, you’re considered a minor, so adult guardianship only applies to those who’ve reached the age of majority.
-You’re an adult, 18 or over, but you have limited capacity to make your own decisions about your life, typically due to some form of cognitive impairment, then you may need a guardian to make decisions for you.
-Adult guardianship can cover disabled children who turn 18 but still need their parents to continue to be their legal guardians due to mental incapacity, though in my practice, I don’t typically see young adults.
+If you’re an adult (18 or over), but you have limited capacity to make your own decisions about your life, typically due to some form of cognitive impairment, then you may need a guardian to make decisions for you.
+Adult guardianship can cover disabled children who turn 18 but still need their parents to continue to be their legal guardians due to mental incapacity.
+In my practice, I don’t typically see young adults in these situations.
 Instead, I see parents who’ve ended up with cognitive dementia or some sort of advanced medical illness that prohibits them from being able to make decisions for themselves as they’ve gotten older.
-Whether it’s due to a stroke, a debilitating illness, dementia or just advanced age, they can no longer manage their own affairs.
+Whether it’s due to a stroke, a debilitating illness, dementia, or just advanced age, they can no longer manage their own affairs.

 These situations are a big part of my practice.
 I work with a lot of children in their 40s, 50s, and sometimes 60s who are becoming guardians of their senior parents because of advanced age issues.
 They need a guardian to manage their affairs and to consent to placement and treatment options for their parents.

 What Is The Process Of Petitioning For Adult Guardianship In Arkansas?